Swaraj85/TSql/README.md

 First Header | Second Header
 ------------ | -------------
 Content from cell 1 | Content from cell 2
-Content in the first column | Content in the second column
+Content in the first column |  ability to combine results from related rows from multiple tables is an important part of relational database system design.
+In SQL Server, this is accomplished with the SQL join clause.
+It’s the nature of traditional relational database systems where some table contains information related to other tables with a common key value.
+Using a SQL join, you can easily perform queries on rela content in 3rd column | yola chaddi